deepfriedwhisky/www.yao-ge.com/_publications/2009-10-01-paper-title-number-1.md

 ---
-title: "lobal sensitivities of reactive N and S gas and particle concentrations and deposition to precursor emissions reductions"
+title: "Global sensitivities of reactive N and S gas and particle concentrations and deposition to precursor emissions reductions"
 collection: publications
 permalink: /publication/10.5194-acp-2022-657
 excerpt: